e-nouri/stampit/README.md

 Bower module

 # Why did you upload this ?
-ploaded because it is need by one of our project and it was removed from bower
+ploaded because it is needed by one of our projects and it was removed from bower